The SIDS Center of New Jersey

 -

-- It should contain a flat, firm mattress.
+2. It should contain a flat, firm mattress.
 An inclined mattress is considered unsafe.
 There have been recent recalls of inclined sleepers.
+A firm mattress means one that returns quickly to its original shape if pressed on.

-- The mattress should be type intended for the crib or other recommended sleep product you are using.
+3. The mattress should be the type intended for the crib or other recommended sleep product being used.

-- In fact, and this is very important, there should be no loose bedding in the crib.
+7. In fact, and this is very important, there should be no loose bedding in the crib.
 No pillows, no quilts, no blankets, no stuffed animals or other soft or fluffy items, and no bumpers either.
 Although these things are pretty, they are associated with an increased risk of sleep-related infant deaths.
-And, there should be no one else in the baby's sleep space, not even a twin.
+And there should be no one else in the baby's crib or similar safe sleep space.

-- The AAP recommends that babies are safest sleeping near the parent's bed but not in the parent's bed.
+8. The AAP recommends that babies are safest sleeping near the parent's bed but not in the parent's bed.
 When the baby is close by the parent's bed, the parent can still see, touch, hear and respond to the baby.
-Room sharing instead of bed-sharing is best.
-Parents are urged to share their room with their infant for the first year of life or for at least the first six months.
+Room sharing instead of bed-sharing is best and can reduce the risk of SIDS by as much as 50%.
+Parents are urged to share their room with their infant for at least the first six months.

-- Parents may choose to bring the baby into bed to play, comfort, cuddle and feed!
-But, when parents are ready to fall asleep, it is safest to place the baby back in his or her own near-by safe sleep space.
-The longer an adult shares a bed with baby, the higher baby’s risk for suffocation and other sleep-related death.
+9. Parents may choose to bring the baby into bed to play, comfort, cuddle and feed!
+But, when parents are ready to fall asleep, it is safest to place the baby back in his or her own near-by crib or similar safe sleep space.
+The longer a sleeping adult shares a bed with baby, the higher baby’s risk for suffocation and other sleep-related deaths.

-- Sometimes a tired parent who is breastfeeding at night may fall asleep with the baby in the adult bed.
-To ensure that the baby is safe until the parent wakes up and puts the baby back into his own nearby sleep space, parents should make sure that their own soft bedding, such as pillows or blankets, are out of reach of the baby so that there is no risk that they will cover the baby's face and cause harm.
+10. Sometimes a tired parent who is breastfeeding at night may fall asleep with the baby in the adult bed.
+To keep baby as safe as possible until the parent wakes up and puts the baby back into his or her own nearby sleep space, parents should make sure that their own soft bedding, such as pillows or blankets and even pets are out of reach of the baby so that there is no risk that they will cover the baby's face and cause harm.
+The baby should be put back into his or her nearby safe sleep space as soon as the parent wakes up.
+The longer an adult shares the bed with a baby, the higher the baby’s risk for suffocation and a sleep-related deaths.

-- Sleeping in an adult bed with baby (bed sharing) is especially dangerous if the parent has used sedatives or alcohol, is very fatigued, smoked in pregnancy or is a smoker now even if they do not smoke in bed, or if a very soft surface is used, such as a waterbed, old mattress, a mattress with memory foam, a sofa, a couch, or any other situations that add to the risk of bed sharing with a baby less than four months of age, sleeping with someone who is not the infant's parent, a premature or low birth weight baby, or a bed with soft bedding accessories such as pillows or blankets.
+11. Sleeping in an adult bed with baby (bed sharing) is especially dangerous if the parent: a) has impaired alertness or reduced ability to arouse because of being very fatigued or using sedating medications or substances such as alcohol or illicit drugs; b) smokes cigarettes or uses tobacco products, even if they do not smoke in bed; c) if a very soft surface is used, such as a waterbed, old mattress, a mattress with memory foam, a sofa, a couch, or an armchair.
+Other situations that add to the risk of bed sharing are a baby less than four months of age, sleeping with someone who is not the infant's parent, a premature or low birth weight baby, or a bed with soft bedding accessories such as pillows or blankets.

-- Sofas and chairs are not designed for babies to sleep on whether alone or with someone and are very dangerous.
+12. Sofas and chairs are not designed for babies to sleep on whether alone or with someone and are very dangerous.
 Babies should not be put to sleep on these.
-Also, sitting devices such as car seats, strollers, swings, and infant carriers and infant slings are not recommended for routine sleep, particularly when the infant is less than four months of age.
+Also, sitting devices such as car seats, strollers, swings, and infant carriers and infant slings are not recommended as baby’s regular sleep space, particularly when the infant is less than four months of age.
 When an infant falls asleep in a sitting device, move them to a crib or other appropriate flat surface as soon as it is safe and practical to do so.
-Car seats and similar items are not stable on a crib mattress or other elevated surface.
-Therefore, do not leave infants unattended in car seats and similar items.
-Also, when using a car seat or similar item, remember to buckle the straps.
+Do not leave infants unattended in car seats and similar items.
+Also, when using a car seat, avoid letting baby sit slumped over with their chin on their chest.

 -